Math 55: Description

-In the past, Harvard University's Department of Mathematics had described Math 55 as "probably the most difficult undergraduate math class in the country."
-More recently, the Math 55 lecturer in the year 2022, Professor Denis Auroux, said of the modern version, "if you’re reasonably good at math, you love it, and you have lots of time to devote to it, then Math 55 is completely fine for you."

 Formerly, students would begin the year in Math 25 (which was created in 1983 as a lower-level Math 55) and, after three weeks of point-set topology and special topics (for instance, in 1994, p-adic analysis was taught by Wilfried Schmid), students would take a quiz.
 As of 2012, students may choose to enroll in either Math 25 or Math 55 but are advised to "shop" both courses and have five weeks to decide on one.

 Depending on the professor teaching the class, the diagnostic exam may still be given after three weeks to help students with their decision.
 In 1994, 89 students took the diagnostic exam: students scoring more than 50% on the quiz could enroll in Schmid's Math 55 (15 students), students scoring between 10 and 50% could enroll in Benedict Gross's Math 25: Theoretical Linear Algebra and Real Analysis (55 students), and students scoring less than 10% were advised to enroll in a course such as Math 21: Multivariable Calculus (19 students).

 In the past, problem sets were expected to take from 24 to 60 hours per week to complete, although some claim that it is closer to 20 hours.
-In 2022, on average, students spend a total of 20 to 30 hours per week on this class, including homework.
+In 2022, on average, students spend a total of 20 to 30 hours per week on the class, including homework.
 Taking many other challenging courses and extracurricular activities in the same semester is ill-advised.

 Students typically typeset their homework in LaTeX and essentially write their own textbook for the class, which ends with a take-home final exam.